livingdocsIO/documentation/content/reference/document/metadata/plugins/li-tree.md

   Tree items of type `multilang` can contain various types of links within their translations object.
   For example, the English link could refer to a document, while the German link could be a URL.
   It still adheres to the allowed types configuration, which means that mixed link types are possible, but only if they are included in the list of allowed types.

+  If multi-language is enabled for `li-tree` and the Display Filters for the document selection dialog are specifying a language filter, the dashboard will automatically preselect the correct language filter for an item.
+Users can still change the language filter setting.
 ---